microsoft/RLHF-APA/README.md

 accelerate launch  --config_file configs/accelerate/zero2-bf16.yaml examples/hh/sppo_off_hh.py
 ```

 Inside each of the code file, one may adjust the random seed, model size and algorithm.
 Note that this code is not optimized with memory usage, only for a preliminary illustration of the differences between the existing policy iteration algorithms for RLHF.
+The code is tested on 4 V100 and 8 V100 for 125M and 1B models, and 4 MI200 for 6B models.
+We put reference model, reward model and value model in three difference GPUs.
+For smaller number of GPUs, you may need to change the device number in accelerate_sppo_trainer.py (and other corresponding accelerator files).

 ### Acknowledgement